MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 For more suggestions, see [Principles of the operational excellence pillar](/azure/well-architected/devops/principles).

-Review: Azure Advisor also makes recommendations on a subset of the items listed in the policy section below, such unsupported Azure Stack HCI versions and unconfigured diagnostic settings.
-Likewise, it makes workload recommendations around the use of the default namespace.

-### Policy definitions

-Review: Azure Policy offers various built-in policy definitions that apply to both the Azure resource and Azure Stack HCI like standard policy definitions, and using the Azure Policy add-on for hybrid workloads, also within the cluster.
-Many of the Azure resource policies come in both *Audit/Deny*, but also in a *Deploy If Not Exists* variant.

-There are a numerous number of policies, and key policies related to this pillar are summarized here.
-For a more detailed view, see [built-in policy definitions for Azure Arc enabled workloads](/azure/governance/policy/samples/built-in-policies#azure-arc).

-#### Cluster architecture

-- Azure Policy add-on for hybrid workloads
-- GitOps configuration policies
-- Diagnostics settings policies
-- Azure Stack HCI version restrictions - support policy
-- Prevent command invoke

-#### Cluster and workload architecture

-- Namespace deployment restrictions AKS Hybrid

-In addition to the built-in policies, custom policies can be created for both the Azure Stack HCI resource and for the Azure Policy add-on for hybrid workloads.
-This allows you to add additional security constraints you'd like to enforce in your cluster and workload architecture.

 ## Performance efficiency

 Performance efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
 We recommend you review the [Performance efficiency principles](/azure/well-architected/scalability/principles).